About the Center

 - Developing and disseminating approaches that will help make proper due diligence for the future more commonly practiced.

-Over the coming years, the Center’s success can be measured by the extent to which its studies help inform specific long-term policies in areas such as development and the extent to which due diligence for the future becomes a widely known concept.
+Over the years, the Center’s success can be measured by the extent to which its studies help inform specific long-term policies in areas such as development and the extent to which due diligence for the future becomes a widely known concept.

 The Donor's Vision